AidanTilgner/AI-Scripts/Readme.md

 Literally just a bunch of scripts that are potentially useful.
 There isn't much yet, but I'm thinking this will build up over time.

+## Getting Started
+- `.env` file: Add a `.env` file to the root of your project, and copy the contents of `.env.example` into it.
+You will need to add your own API keys for the various APIs that are used in the scripts.

 ## Scripts

 ### Blogger